 Let me start by saying why you push/pull: to flip layouts based on responsive sizes.
 Especially good for reordering how columns are laid out from a mobile design, to the desktop design, as it allows you to break the HTML top -> left drawing of divs.

 These are more confusing as they actually add positioning to the columns, not margin.
 A push adds left positioning, and a pull adds right positioning.
 Since they are floated and also contained in a relatively positioned container, the row, they move to the distance you set, ie col-sm-push-4, with the positioning.

 This is a problem because it can make columns just overlap and not behave like normal or like an offset.
 So if you push one to the right, it’s going to be on top of the one on the right, and vice versa.
-So almost always, when you use push/pull, you do complimentary inverses, if you push a column to the right, you’ll almost always be pulling a column to the left a complimentary distance.
+So almost always, when you use push/pull, you do complementary inverses, if you push a column to the right, you’ll almost always be pulling a column to the left a complementary distance.

 The Reasoning Behind It